BendingBender/yarpm/README.md

 }
 ```

-This will work if you invoke the script with `npm start`.
-Running the script with `yarn start` will result in the
+This will work if you invoke the script with `npm start` or `pnpm start`.
+Running the script with `yarn start` will
-following error:
+result in the following error:

 ```
 yarn run v0.21.3